Brent Poppen

 Brent Poppen (born May 24, 1973) is an American disability advocate, author, substitute teacher, and Paralympian.

-He has authored two books, a biography titled "Tragedy on the Mountain," which details his journey from paralysis to Paralympics, and a children's book titled "Playground Lessons-Friendship & Forgiveness: Harley and his wheelchair."
+He has authored two books, a biography titled "Tragedy on the Mountain," which details his journey from paralysis to competing in the 2004 and 2008 Paralympics, as well as a children's book titled "Playground Lessons-Friendship & Forgiveness: Harley and his wheelchair."

 Early life

-Poppen was injured in a wrestling accident on February 18, 1990, while visiting a Christian church camp located in Lake Hume, California in the Fresno Mountain range of the Central Valley.
-As a result of the tumble where the boy Poppen was wrestling with fell on top of his head, Poppen's spinal cord had an incomplete break at the level of the sixth cervical vertebra, rendering him a quadriplegic immediately.
-He was air lifted from a rural hospital, Fresno Community Hospital, to Long Beach Memorial Hospital, where he spent three months rehabilitating, and was released on May 23, 1990.
+Poppen was injured in a wrestling accident on February 18, 1990, while visiting a Christian church camp located in Lake Hume, California After a wresting opponent fell on top of him, Poppen's spinal cord had an incomplete break at the level of the sixth cervical vertebra, rendering him a quadriplegic immediately.
+He was airlifted from a rural hospital, Fresno Community Hospital, later being sent to Long Beach Memorial Hospital, where he spent three months rehabilitating, and was released on May 23, 1990.
 He was 16 years old at the time of his accident, and released from the hospital the day before his 17th birthday.
 He is considered a limited motion quadriplegic, since he has limited function in his arms and hands.

 Poppen attended Millikan High School, in Long Beach, for his senior year shortly after his accident.
 He went on to earn his associate degree from Long Beach City College, and then his bachelor's degree in social science from Chapman University.